icing/mod_md/README.md

 This repository contains `mod_md`, a module for Apache httpd that adds support for Let's Encrypt (and other ACME CAs).

-This code here is to help people review and comment and test before I bring it into the main Apache httpd repository.
+This code here is to help people review and comment and test early versions.
 Issues you can raise here, general discussion is probably best at the httpd dev mailing list.

 ## Documentation